 After harvesting, rooibos leaves and stems undergo further treatment to obtain the end-use product which is ready for infusion as an herbal tea.

 Fermentation: This process follows the same steps practiced by the local inhabitants, using traditional methods.
 Here, its needle-like leaves and stems are subjected to bruising and wetting with a sprinkling of water.
 The damp leaves are then allowed to ferment (sweating) for 12 hours.
 A process of enzymatic oxidation takes place during which the leaves change from green to a distinctive amber-red hue.
 Finally, the rooibos is spread out in the sun to dry.

 Unfermented or green Rooibos: Here, the harvested leaves are sun-dried immediately, without the fermentation step, as in the preparation of green teas.
 It has a lighter color compared to traditional rooibos but composes relatively higher levels of phenolic antioxidants.

 |Fermented red rooibos tea leaves.|

-Like many other varieties of dried herbal teas, rooibos too is an exotic product in the US.
+Similar to numerous other types of dried herbal teas, rooibos stands out as an exotic offering in the United States.
 For authenticity and quality, choose from novelty shops specializing in herbal tea products.
 Fermented red bush tea, as well as green types in containers and airtight packs, are put for sale in the supermarkets.
-Select superior quality organic produce that is devoid of any heavy metals or pesticides.
+Select superior-quality organic produce that is devoid of any heavy metals or pesticides.